Convergence and Optimality of the EM Algorithm Under Multi-Component Gaussian Mixture Models: Introduction

 \subsection{Our contributions}

 We now summarize our main results which include analyses of the EM algorithm at both the population level and the sample level.
-For the former, we establish a contraction region for EM, under what is, to our best knowledge, the mildest separation condition known for $L \ge 3$.
-For the latter, our analysis is based on two complementary approaches, reflecting different perspectives on EM: parameter estimation and clustering.
+For the former, we establish a contraction region for EM while for the latter, our analysis is based on two complementary approaches, reflecting different perspectives on EM: parameter estimation and clustering.
 The first approach is more suitable when the separation is small to moderate, while the second is particularly effective when the separation is moderate to large.
 To distinguish between the true model parameters and their iterative estimates, we denote the true parameter by $\theta^* = (\pi^*, M^*, \sw^*)$.